amanpreet-xebia/ftth-purchase/README.md

 yarn run dev
 ```

-This porject uses ==Client Side Components== you can read more about it on [server-and-client-components](https://beta.nextjs.org/docs/rendering/server-and-client-components), this enables us to use client side data fetching and all the react features and hooks out of the box.
+This porject uses **`Client Side Components`** you can read more about it on [server-and-client-components](https://beta.nextjs.org/docs/rendering/server-and-client-components), this enables us to use client side data fetching and all the react features and hooks out of the box.

 Directory Structure
 ----------------------